Prerequisites: Python + an IDE (a code editor)

 Create an empty folder

-If you are using an IDE (code editor), you can probably do this step there.
+If you’re using an IDE, you can most easily do this there.

 Install the Generative packages